-While each jurisdiction with FRC has some form of retail price regulation (except Victoria), the implementation of the regulated retail price differs from state to state.
-In addition, as competition has progressed, each jurisdiction has developed individual market characteristics and regulatory arrangements.
-For example, Queensland operates a government-funded Community Service Obligation scheme which allows its state-wide regulated electricity prices to apply in the state's higher-cost regional areas.
-In the course of the retail competition reviews, the Commission will be mindful of such differences.
+While each jurisdiction with full retail contestability has some form of price cap, the implementation of the price cap differs from state to state.
+In addition, as competition progressed, each jurisdiction has developed individual market characteristics and regulatory arrangements.
+For instance, Queensland and NSW have introduced measures that manage the wholesale cost of energy that relates to the energy needs of small customers within the price cap,8 while Victoria and South Australia have introduced measures that attempt to reduce the price differential between metropolitan and rural areas.9 In the course of the retail competition reviews, the Commission will be mindful of these differences.